abarchi/git-continuous/Rewriting-History/README.md

 If you now look your fake file text you will see your 2 last modification deleted.
 You can verify that with a nice "git log" command.

+> NOTE :
-ORIG_HEAD points to the original commit before reset actually takes place.
+> ORIG_HEAD points to the original commit before reset actually takes place.
-This may come in handy especially when you accidentally issue a reset.
+> This may come in handy especially when you accidentally issue a reset.
-You can restore the previous history by executing a reset to ORIG_HEAD.
+> You can restore the previous history by executing a reset to ORIG_HEAD.

 ```sh
 $ git reset --hard ORIG_HEAD